‘It’s driller time … and this bit’s for you!’

 As they are leaving, Jackie goes back to for something and drops her address book.
 When Sarah gets into her car, she is grabbed by an unseen person and a drill is run through her stomach from behind the car seat, killing her.

 Frank drives Jackie home and they kiss for a minute.
 When they approach the front door, they see that it is wide open.
 Inside the house is Morgan, who thought it was an open house since Jackie’s parents are moving.
 Jackie says that he can stay and look around for a while.
-After Jackie listens to a mysterious voice on her answering machine, an apparently nervous Morgan finally leaves.
+After Jackie listens to a mysterious voice on her answering machine, Morgan, who is seemingly nervous, finally leaves.

 Later, Jackie’s friends arrive for the slumber party and telling her that Sarah did not answer at home and suggests that she may have flaked out on them.